-Kawasaki Daishi is a temple located about 3 km east of Kawasaki station
+Kawasaki Daishi is a temple located about 3 km east of Kawasaki station (JR and Keikyu Line).

-The formal name is "Heikenji", but the name of "Kawasaki Daishi" is well-known all over the country.
+The formal name is Heikenji (平間寺), but the name of "Kawasaki Daishi" is well-known all over the country.

-founded in 1128.
+This temple was founded in 1128.

-In the early 12th century, a samurai, who was chased from his country
+In the early 12th century, a samurai was living here by fishing.

 He was very poor, but he had been worshipping Koubou Daishi (The real name is Kuukai, the high priest in the 9th century).

 "I made a statue when I had stayed in China, then I floated it in the sea.

-sea.
 But it has not encountered the right person yet.

 If you get it and worship it, you will become happy."

 Then, he found a brilliant spot, so he cast a net.

 After that, he built a small hut, set the statue in the hut, and had worshiped it every day.

-One day, a travelling high priest visited him, and heard the samurai's
+One day, a travelling high priest visited him, and heard the samurai's marvelous story.

 The priest was moved to tears, so he built a temple in cooperation with the samurai in 1128.